iata-lab/Nodejs-demo/README.md

 # Nodejs-demo

-Introduction
-Node.js® is a runtime environment for JavaScript built with V8, Chrome's JavaScript engine.

 What are the main goals of this project?

-⦁ To understand how Node js works.
-⦁ Understand how to interact with Node js.
 ⦁ To learn how to handle Node js
 ⦁ Understand what is NPM
 ⦁ Learn how to handle NPM